 Oregon Coast offers a career ladder program for those who want to become licensed practical nurses (through the first-year Practical Nursing Certificate) or registered nurses (through the Associate of Applied Science in Nursing).
 Oregon Coast Community College staff members are also ready to advise students planning to transfer to a school of nursing that grants baccalaureate degrees.
 Oregon Coast Community College offers general education courses that apply to a Bachelor of Science program.

 As a nurse, your responsibilities will vary depending on where you choose to work.
 Hospital staff nurses care for a group of patients and often supervise others.
 They assess the needs and problems of their clients, diagnose nursing problems, and plan, implement and evaluate nursing care.
 The job requires technical, critical thinking and interpersonal skills.
 Nurses interact with clients and their families, as well as other members of the health care team.
 Your exact job activities will vary from day to day, depending on the type and condition of the clients under your care.
 However, each day will call for careful observation, decision-making and problem solving.
 Providing nursing care is both challenging and rewarding.

-The following courses are required for application to the OCCC Nursing program for 2018 for both Practical Nursing and the Associate of Applied Science Degree in Nursing.
+The following courses are required for application to the OCCC Nursing program for both Practical Nursing and the Associate of Applied Science Degree in Nursing.

 Elementary Algebra, MTH 95 or higher, or placement

 Human Anatomy and Physiology (BI 231 and BI 232; Note: BI 112 is the prerequisite for BI 231).